Back to all blogs

 3. Solanine and Lectins

-As mentioned earlier, bell peppers contain solanine.
-They also contain lectins—proteins that bind to carbohydrates.
-Some researchers suggest that lectins can "stick" to the gut wall, potentially causing irritation or interfering with nutrient absorption.
-While most people handle these proteins fine, they can be the tipping point for someone with an already stressed digestive system.
+Bell peppers contain solanine and lectins—proteins that can "stick" to the gut wall.
+While most handle these fine, they can be the tipping point for a stressed digestive system.

 The Smartblood Method: A Step-by-Step Approach